 Other early signs and indicators of amblyopia.

 By the third month of life, the infant shall fix and follow faces, objects, and light.
-Failure to do so may indicate some underlying conditions that require professional medical evaluation.
+Failure to do so may indicate underlying conditions requiring professional medical evaluation for early childhood vision care.

 Other signs of potential underlying pathologies include squint, closure, or covering of one eye when a child tries to focus.
 The parents should also ensure that eyelids do not obscure the pupil of either eye.
-Lastly, there are quite a number of visual acuity testing optotypes commercially available.
+Lastly, there are several visual acuity testing optotypes commercially available.
 Decreased visual acuity of either eye may indicate developing amblyopia.

-Described above are just a few tips and tricks that are for informational purposes only and are not a substitute for professional medical advice!
-Whenever in doubt about your child’s vision you should seek professional medical advice.
+The above are just a few tips and tricks for informational purposes only and are not a substitute for professional medical advice!
+You should seek professional medical advice whenever you are in doubt about your child’s vision.